Emre Gökay

 Emre Gökay (born 18 February 2006) is a Turkish professional footballer who plays as a winger for the Süper Lig Sivasspor.

 Club career

 Gökay is a youth product of Erkiletspor and Sivasspor.
 On 1 June 2022, he signed his first professional contract with Sivasspor.
 He made his senior and professional debut with Sivasspor as a late substitute in a 4–1 UEFA Europa Conference League loss to Fiorentina on 16 March 2023.
+On 11 October 2023, he was named by English newspaper The Guardian as one of the best players born in 2006 worldwide.

 International career

-Gökay is a youth international for Turkey, having played up to the Turkey U17s.
+Gökay is a youth international for Turkey, having played up to the Turkey U17 level.